 - Oral:" And so, to do this, we measured..."

 Keep in mind that reading, like watching a movie, is not a fully conscious process.
 To be receptive to the ideas conveyed by your writing, you want to keep your reader in a state of flow.
 Linear storytelling is a common strategy to realize this, using temporal or logical connectives to stitch paragraphs one after the other.
-Breaking the storyline to describe the structure of yet-to-come points is a way to achieve the opposite.
+This point is well explained in the short talk How to Write Papers So People Can Read Them by Derek Dreyer.

 To go further